-This article is the second in a Centennial series of profiles in Eos of eminent Earth and space scientists.
-Our series presents scientific journeys as well as “family portraits” of the luminaries and their scientific progeny—the students, postdocs, and collaborators who have received inspiration, encouragement, and guidance from these leading lights of science.
+This article is part of a Centennial series recognizing eminent Earth and space scientists.
+Our series presents scientific journeys, as well as “family portraits” of the luminaries and their scientific progeny—the students, postdocs, and collaborators who have received inspiration, encouragement, and guidance from these leading lights of science.

 In high school, Mary Pikul Anderson sang in her church choir, took piano lessons, and appeared in community musicals.
 But the native of Buffalo, N.Y., had to rethink her idea of majoring in music when she discovered she had “no ear at all” for music theory.

 Anderson instead declared her major as geology after remembering a class she had loved in high school: Earth science.
 That decision would launch Anderson’s long career of lauded research in hydrogeology, service to the discipline’s community, and academic advising that has produced a plethora of devoted students.

 After graduating from the State University of New York at Buffalo, Anderson headed to California and enrolled in Stanford University’s graduate geology program.